pal-dev-labs/Python-for-Economic-Applications-2024-2025/README.md

 # Requirements

 **GOOGLE COLAB**:
 The coding activities will be performed in the Google Colab Environment (https://colab.research.google.com/) that is an environment already configured with a Jupyter Notebook.
 **To access the environment you will need a Google account and a Github account.
 Bring with you both UID and pwd.**

-You can use the laptop of the Lab or your personal laptop (able to connect to internet) To test the Google Colab Environment:
+You can use the laptop of the Lab or your personal laptop (it must able to connect to internet).
+To test the Google Colab Environment:
 - go to https://colab.research.google.com/ (log-in to google if requested)
 - go to File-Open Notebook and select GitHub